-- Uncertainty in the application of foreign laws and the interpretation of contracts with foreign parties; - The potential for inconsistent imposition of legal and regulatory requirements; - Cultural and political differences that favor local competitors or make it difficult to effectively market, sell and gain acceptance of our products; - Inexperience in international markets and territories and difficulties in staffing and managing foreign operations; - Exchange rates, currency fluctuations, tariffs and other barriers, extended payment terms and dependence on international distributors or representatives; - Regulatory requirements (including compliance with applicable customs regulations) and the need for reimbursement approvals; - The inability to obtain or maintain ISO certification for our or our suppliers' manufacturing facilities: - Our inability to obtain or maintain regulatory approvals or registrations for our products; - Our inability to identify international distributors and negotiate acceptable terms for distribution agreements; - Diversion to the U.S. of our products sold at lower prices into international markets; - The loss of one or more distributors and difficulties or delays in obtaining new or transferred product registrations or approvals for use by a replacement distributor; - The creditworthiness of foreign distributors and customers and difficulty in collecting foreign accounts receivable; - Difficulty of enforcing contractual obligations or recovering damages under foreign legal systems; - Economic conditions, political instability, the absence of available funding sources, terrorism, civil unrest, war and natural disasters in foreign countries; - Our exposure to liability under the Foreign Corrupt Practices Act and various other laws, rules and/or regulations applicable to us as a result of our international sales; - Long sales cycles in international markets, especially for sales to foreign governments, quasigovernmental agencies and international public health agencies; - The sale of competing products by foreign competitors at prices at or below the prices we offer for our products; - Restrictions on our ability to repatriate investments and earnings from foreign operations; - Changes in shipping costs; - The unavailability of licenses to certain patents in force in a foreign country which cover our products; and - Reduced protection for, or enforcement of, our patents and other intellectual property rights in foreign countries.
+- Uncertainty in the application of foreign laws and the interpretation of contracts with foreign parties; - The potential for inconsistent imposition of legal and regulatory requirements; - Cultural and political differences that favor local competitors or make it difficult to effectively market, sell and gain acceptance of our products; - Inexperience in international markets and territories and difficulties in staffing and managing foreign operations; - Exchange rates, currency fluctuations, tariffs and other barriers, extended payment terms and dependence on international distributors or representatives; - Regulatory requirements (including compliance with applicable customs regulations) and the need for reimbursement approvals; - Trade protection measures, trade sanctions and import/export licensing requirements; - The inability to obtain or maintain ISO certification for our or our suppliers' manufacturing facilities; - Our inability to obtain or maintain regulatory approvals or registrations for our products;

+- Our inability to identify international distributors and negotiate acceptable terms for distribution agreements; - Diversion to the U.S. of our products sold at lower prices into international markets; - The loss of one or more distributors and difficulties or delays in obtaining new or transferred product registrations or approvals for use by a replacement distributor; - Limitation of or an increase of withholding and other taxes on remittances and other payments by a foreign subsidiary; - The creditworthiness of foreign distributors and customers and difficulty in collecting foreign accounts receivable; - Difficulty of enforcing contractual obligations or recovering damages under foreign legal systems; - Economic conditions, political instability, the absence of available funding sources, terrorism, civil unrest, war and natural disasters in foreign countries; - Our exposure to liability under the Foreign Corrupt Practices Act and various other laws, rules and/or regulations applicable to us as a result of our international sales; - Long sales cycles in international markets, especially for sales to foreign governments, quasigovernmental agencies and international public health agencies; - The sale of competing products by foreign competitors at prices at or below the prices we offer for our products; - Restrictions on our ability to repatriate investments and earnings from foreign operations; - Changes in shipping costs; - The unavailability of licenses to certain patents in force in a foreign country which cover our products; and - Reduced protection for, or enforcement of, our patents and other intellectual property rights in foreign countries.

 In addition, we have contracted with a third party in Thailand for the manufacture of a portion of our OraQuick® HIV-1/2 tests, and all of DNAG's products are produced in Canada.
-In addition, the Histofreezer® cryosurgical product sold in international markets is currently manufactured by a third party in The Netherlands.
+The Histofreezer® cryosurgical product sold in international markets is currently manufactured by a third party supplier located in Germany.
 We may enter into agreements to manufacture these or other products in additional foreign countries as well.
 However, economic, cultural and political conditions and foreign regulatory requirements may slow or prevent the manufacture of our products in countries other than the United States.
 Interruption of the supply of our products could reduce revenues or cause us to incur significant additional expenses in finding an alternative source of supply.
 Foreign currency fluctuations and economic conditions in foreign countries could also increase the costs of manufacturing our products in foreign countries.